 Wedding planning can sometimes make people forget how to be human—or at least misplace their common decency and common sense.
-Sometimes I look through my inbox and just slowly shake my head back and forth, because y’all are bearing witness to some truly outlandish behavior.
+Sometimes I look through my inbox and just slowly shake my head back and forth because y’all have all bore witness to some truly outlandish behavior.
 But most of the time, bad behavior is not the result of maliciousness.
 It’s simply that when you’re planning a wedding it can be so easy to get so caught up in… everything, that considering your guests’ feelings can fall to the bottom of the priority list.
+(Hey, especially in these times.)
 This can make otherwise sane people say and do some bananas shit.
-So today, as APW’s resident bridesmaid-in-chief, I’m digging into some of my favorite reader letters, and in partnership with Squarespace, we’re setting the record straight on how not to talk about your wedding.
+So, as APW’s resident bridesmaid-in-chief, I’m digging into some of my favorite reader letters, and in partnership with Squarespace, we’re setting the record straight on how not to talk about your wedding.

 Don’t: Tell People All About EVENTS They Aren’t Invited To